 Cloverleaf Classic, Open 4D Barrel Race

-This is a fast-paced competition for cowgirls, where the contestant and her horse burst into the arena at full speed, ride a cloverleaf pattern around three barrels and then sprints back out of the arena.
-If the contestant by chance overturns a barrel she is given a five-second penalty.
+This is a fast-paced competition for cowgirls, where the contestant and her horse burst into the arena at full speed, ride a cloverleaf pattern around three barrels, and then s back out of the arena.
+If the contestant, by chance, overturns a barrel, she is given a five-second penalty.
 In this race, literally every hundredth of a second counts.

 The cloverleaf pattern used in women’s barrel racing originated in Pecos.
 The West of the Pecos Rodeo began a contest in 1945, inviting neighboring towns to send a girl to represent them.
-The rules of the two-day contest were that the race be run in a cloverleaf pattern and that the girls were to wear “flashy” western attire
+The rules of the two-day event were that the race be run in a cloverleaf pattern and that the girls wear “flashy” western attire.